Xilmi/Rotp-Fusion/README.md

 2025.02.21 (BR)
 - Extended "Default Design" feature: New default will be applied to shipyards if "Shift" is down.
 - Fixed crash when loading a game without default design.
+- "Colonies Building:" values will be updated after a new "Default Design" is asked to swap shipyard production.

 2025.02.20 (BR)
 - Added default design icon in Empire Military panel.